 Businesses have ongoing incentives to acquire and install capital equipment.
-The Tax Cuts and Jobs Act of 2017 made significant changes to both Section 179 and bonus depreciation.
-These changes continue to be in effect for 2024 and when used together may allow businesses to deduct up to 100% of capital purchases.
+The Tax Cuts and Jobs Act of 2017 (TCJA) made significant changes to both Section 179 and bonus depreciation.
+These changes continue to be in effect for 2025 and when used together may still allow businesses to deduct up to 100% of capital purchases.
 However, it will only be 100% if the amount of the equipment is under the phase-out threshold and can be expensed solely under Section 179.
-If it's over the limit and/or threshold, bonus depreciation will kick in, which is only 60% for 2024.
+If it's over the limit and/or threshold, bonus depreciation will kick in, which is only 40% for 2025.

 Read on for an overview of both deductions and how they could save you money during this tax year.